19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (2) Nothing in this section shall authorise a creditor or other person claiming against the Authority to sue the Government in respect of his claim.

-### Fiat of Attorney-General
+### Consent of Public Prosecutor

 39\.
-No prosecution in respect of any offence under this Act shall be instituted without the consent in writing of the Attorney-General .
+No prosecution in respect of any offence under this Act shall be instituted without the consent in writing of the Public Prosecutor.

+[15/2010 wef 02/01/2011]

 ### Legal officer of Authority may act for Authority in civil proceedings